May apologizes to Caribbean countries for UK treatment of post-war migrants

 David Lammy, a member of parliament from the opposition Labour Party who has argued passionately for justice for the Windrush migrants, tweeted that he had just received a call from an elderly mother whose son was due to be deported on Wednesday.

 “This is a national disgrace,” he said.
-“What is going (on) makes me ashamed of our great country.
-The PM must act urgently to halt this deportation and all other Windrush deportations.
-Heads must roll over this.”
+“What is going (on) makes me ashamed of our great country.”

+Later on, Lammy tweeted again that he had received a call from Nokes who had informed him that the deportation had been halted and the case would be reviewed.

-Although the government has described the problems facing Windrush individuals as the result of bureaucratic bungling, critics such as Lammy have said the situation is a result of the Conservative government’s hostility towards immigrants.
+Although the government has described the problems facing Windrush individuals as a result of bureaucratic bungling, critics such as Lammy have said the situation stems from the Conservative government’s hostility towards immigrants.

 May’s six-year tenure at the interior ministry was marked by a determination to reduce immigration numbers, a goal she has continued to emphasize as prime minister and in Brexit negotiations.